gopika-na/m2x-c-mqtt/README.md

 max=100&limit=10
 ```

-We will talk about `m2x_response` in the next session.
+We will talk about `m2x_response` in the next section.

 Notice that there is no need to connect to MQTT broker before calling the API functions.
 The library will check if a connection is available first, and connect if necessary.
 By default, the connection will also be closed once the API request is fulfilled, however, there's another mode that will keep an MQTT connection open.
 We will talk about it later.

 ## Response object

 All API functions will return an `m2x_response` object.
-This object contai
-ns the status code, raw response as well as JSON-parsed response.
+This object contains the status code, raw response as well as JSON-parsed response.
 The type of this object is as follows:

 ```
 typedef struct m2x_response {